Courses Available Online, Virtually and Classroom

 • Assessors Name – Your Name

-• Date and Time – state when you undertook the assessment
+• Date and Time – State when you undertook the assessment

-• Work area – where the task is being undertaken
+• Work area – Where the task is being undertaken

-• The task being assessed – what task you are risk assessing.
-For example, cleaning up spilt oil, carrying boxes from a conveyor belt to a pallet, or cutting pieces of wood with a circular saw.
+Example: Cleaning up spilt oil, carrying boxes from a conveyor belt to a pallet, or cutting pieces of wood with a circular saw.

-Clearly Identify the Hazard (1 Mark)
+Step 2: Clearly Identify the Hazard

 The first column is where you identify the hazard.
 A hazard is defined as “anything that has the potential to cause harm.”